evazlimen/cholla-cosmo/docs/source/studies.rst

 Speeding up calculation of optical depth from Gaussian profile, :ref:`study-gauss-speed`.

+Speeding up calculation of optical depth with many processors using MPI, :ref:`study-gauss-speed-mpi`.

 Slightly changing the flux overdensity calculation for the transmitted flux power spectrum, :ref:`study-powspec-deltaFcalc`.